fbercken/dataiku-5.1.5-plugin/README.md

 To install the BlueData Plugin into Dataiku, execute the following steps:

-Download the dssPlugin_bluedataPugin.zip in the root folder.
+- Download the dssPlugin_bluedataPugin.zip in the root folder.
-Menu Administration
+- Menu Administration > Tab Plugins > select Advanced button (top left)
+- Enter the zip file path into the popup window.